tessel/t2-docs/Tutorials/i2c.md

         var gCount=(dataReceived[i*2] << 8) | dataReceived[(i*2)+1];
         gCount=gCount >> 4;

+/*

+    The x,y, and z accelerometer values are stored in their respective OUT_MSB and OUT_LSB registers as negative values i.e. their 2's       complement form.
+    Therefore in order to obtain the correct values, check whether the most significant bit of the OUT_MSB is 1 or 0 i.e whether the         coordinate value is negative or positive.
+    If it is negative (checked using 0x7F, which is the maximum possible number that can be made from 7 bits), the if condition changes     it to a 2's complement form, thus making it positive and adding a "-" sign in front of it.
-        // 127 is checking whether we have a 0 or a 1 at the first position - basically its sign. if (dataReceived[i*2] > 0x7F) {
+    127 is checking whether we have a 0 or a 1 at the first position - basically its sign.

+*/
+        if (dataReceived[i*2] > 0x7F) {
             gCount = -(1 + 0xFFF - gCount); // Transform into negative 2's complement
           }